Coronavirus: A Message to Our Customers

 From the PMP website, September 2020.
 Read the full article here: mypmp.net

-Steve Byrd, Regional Manager and Shawn Long, Account Executive of Versacor Managed Pest Solutions help unload and package food to be distributed to Fort Worth, Texas-area hospitality workers furloughed as a result of the coronavirus pandemic.
+Shawn Long, Account Executive (left) and Steve Byrd, Regional Manager (right) of Versacor Managed Pest Solutions help unload and package food to be distributed to Fort Worth, Texas-area hospitality workers furloughed as a result of the coronavirus pandemic.

 Based in Southlake, Texas — and with offices throughout Texas, Oklahoma, Louisiana, Arkansas, Missouri and Kansas — Versacor Enterprises recently sponsored a food drive, hosted by the Hotel Association of Tarrant County, to help hospitality workers affected by the COVID-19 pandemic.